-- Deposit or pay your tax when it is due, - File your completed Form 940 accurately and on time, and - Ensure your tax payments are honored by your financial
+- Deposit or pay your tax when it is due, - File your completed Form 940 accurately and on time, - Attach Schedule R (Form 940) if required, and - Ensure your tax payments are honored by your financial institution.

 If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
-Do not attach an explanation when you file your Form 940.
+Don't attach an explanation when you file your Form 940.